 If you are looking at retiring in the next 5-10 years, you need to start planning now for what your portfolio will look like, preferably solid income and assets in retirement.
 We use the mark as 50 years of age and above.
 But consider this, men are expected to live to around 80 and women to around 83 (though if you make it to 60, your chances of getting to 90 in the west are exponentially higher).

 So the biggest risk to your money is actually you outliving it.
-When selecting an investment portfolio keep in mind that a 30 or 40 or 50 year investment time frame might not actually be that far fetched and solid income and assets in retirement will be a necessity.
+When selecting an investment portfolio keep in mind that a 30 or 40 or 50 year investment time frame might not actually be that far fetched and solid income and assets in retirement strategies will be a necessity.

 The ferocity of the downturn of the GFC challenged the concept of solid income and assets in retirement.
 Particularly for clients whom had just retired, it was a stressful affair but regardless of age the GFC brought with it unrest.
 Our criteria for selecting solid assets and income were refined from the lessons of the GFC.
 Such things as access to cash, liquid assets and income producing assets were paramount.

 Our solid income and assets in retirement program is about offering a sustainable approach to managing our clients money and having strategies and access to assets that will perform well over the long term.
 Managing volatility (volatility is the fluctuation in the value of your capital) is of maximum importance when choosing solid income and assets in retirement.
 Strategies are available to minimise volatility and at WRS, we are really proud of the portfolios we create to provide solid income and assets for our clients.